 Online guest reviews are currently the best source of available and nearly real-time data.
 These guest reviews are essential resources for your property to interpret and correspondingly improve upon.
 With this in mind, it is of the utmost importance to respond to guest reviews of all types.
-Positive, Negative and Mixed guest reviews each present unique opportunities to represent your property in a favorable light.
+Positive, Negative, and Mixed guest reviews each present unique opportunities for you to represent your property in a favorable light.

 Responses to Positive Reviews

 Many hoteliers and restaurateurs miss out on the opportunity to harness the power of responding to positive reviews.
 These reviews are chances for you to keep the conversation going with your guests.
 Engaging with positive guest reviews will drive loyalty with these guests and strengthen your brand personality.

 Here are a few general guidelines to follow when developing your management responses to positive reviews.

 - Lead off your response by expressing appreciation for the guest’s feedback.